NerdNu/EasyRider/README.md

 For the full mathematics of the training algorithm, see [Training Algorithm](https://github.com/NerdNu/EasyRider/wiki/Training-Algorithm).

-For the visualisations of the training effort required to attain a specific level of Speed, Jump or Health, see [Plots](https://github.com/NerdNu/EasyRider/wiki/Plots).
+For visualisations of the training effort required to attain a specific level of Speed, Jump or Health, see [Plots](https://github.com/NerdNu/EasyRider/wiki/Plots).

 Llimitations of Llamas